digitaltrails/vdu_controls/README.md

 How many writes VDU NVRAM can accommodate is unknown, it is likely to vary by model and vintage.
 VDUs from past decades are likely to have NVRAM that can accommodate 10,000 to 100,000+ writes depending on the technology used.
-For a ten year lifespan this might indicate a sustainable limit of only 2.7 writes per day or 27 writes per day respectively.
+For a ten-year lifespan this might indicate a sustainable limit of only 2.7 writes per day or 27 writes per day respectively.